al-wen/maze_generator/README.md

 # Maze Generator

-This tool generates a random maze with customizable parameters.
+This tool generates a random rectangular maze with adjustable parameters and custumizable rooms.

 ## Link to Tool